curl/curl/docs/DEPRECATE.md

 It requires that a curl build using the library should be able to negotiate and use TLS 1.3, or else it is not good enough.

-As of May 2024, the three libraries that need to get fixed to remain supported after May 2025 are: BearSSL, mbedTLS and Secure Transport.
+As of May 2024, the libraries that need to get fixed to remain supported after May 2025 are: BearSSL and Secure Transport.

 ## space-separated `NOPROXY` patterns